vogler75/oa4j-wss/README.md

 Connect programs (e.g. Python Program) to WinCC OA through a Websocket Manager.
 Programs can connect to WinCC OA and read/write/connect datapoints.
 Communication is JSON based, it’s simple to use for example with Python, see examples below.

-dpGet
-dpSet
-dpConnect
-dpQueryConnect
-dpGetPeriod
-… more functions will be implemented
+dpGet, dpSet, dpConnect, dpQueryConnect, dpGetPeriod, … more functions will be implemented

 Required Python modules:

-pip3 install websocket-client
-pip3 install matplotlib

 # Setup
 oa4j is needed: